 Sumner Redstone, of course, went on to not just bigger and better things but gigantic things through his company National Amusements, like Viacom, CBS Corporation, MTV Networks, BET, and Paramount Pictures and DreamWorks movie studios.

-Since I am in my forties, my memories of the downtown theaters are dim, if not gone.
+Since I am in my fifties, my memories of the downtown theaters are dim, if not gone.
 The Colony Theater was a nice place though, and showed a lot of kid movies.
 But Cinema I and II was the place to go.
 Kind of a refined atmosphere if you were a little kid, and I remember seeing a lot of movies there: My Fair Lady is probably the earliest one I can remember there, because I can remember how big the auditorium seemed.
 And the chairs were as advertised: really, really nice.

 At some point, at least by 1971, the big theater was divided into two theaters, making it Cinema I, II and III, while Cinema IV and V (also known as the Franklin Park Cinemas) were built on Monroe St. They opened in the fall of 1971.
 I cannot determine when exactly, but shortly after the Franklin Park Mall opened.